Are you wondering if you should take a guided tour of the Louvre Museum when you visit Paris?

 Next, you'll go walk around to the building's western and slightly newer facade, where you'll pass through security and enter the museum.

-Skipping the Long Security Lines & Getting Priority Access through a Group Tour Entrance
+Skipping the Long Security Lines & Getting Priority Access through the Group Tour Entrance

 Most groups head down a special tour group-only entrance through the Richelieu Passage - a broad hall with ornate vaulted ceilings and lined with arcades and expanses of glass giving you glimpses into the museum.

-With so many different tour options for seeing the Louvre with a guide, it is impossible to predict exactly what you will experience - but in general, most group tours take you to see several of the most famous masterpieces such as Leonardo da Vinci's Mona Lisa painting, Greek sculptures such as the Venus de Milo and Winged Victory of Samothrace, plus rooms containing massive French paintings such as Delacroix's Liberty Leading the People.
+With so many different tour options for seeing the Louvre with a guide, it is impossible to predict exactly what you will experience - but almost all group tours take you to see several of the most famous masterpieces such as Leonardo da Vinci's Mona Lisa painting, Greek sculptures such as the Venus de Milo and Winged Victory of Samothrace, plus rooms containing massive French paintings such as Delacroix's Liberty Leading the People.

 You may also visit the Pavillon de l'Horloge where you can see the museum's medieval foundations and moat, bits of one or two other collections, such as the Egyptian Galleries in the Sully Wing, the French Royal crown jewels in the breathtaking Apollo Gallery, and possibly Napoleon III's sumptuous apartments.
 And don't forget that along the way, you can see some of the museum's most breathtaking treasures simply by looking up.

-In small group tours such as the Louvre Museum: 3-Hour Comprehensive Tour with Skip-the-Line and sometimes in the shorter 2-Hour Louvre Museum Skip-the-Ticket-Line Guided Tour, guides have the flexibility of somewhat customizing the itinerary to suit your group's interests.
+In small group tours such as the Louvre Museum Skip-the-Ticket-Line Guided Tour, guides have the flexibility of somewhat customizing the itinerary to suit your group's interests.

 After after you pass through security and under the Pyramid on the ground floor, your guide will take you up an escalator to Level 1 and may point out the museum's three wings: Sully, Richmond, and Denon.